skypjack/entt/README.md

 * The smallest and most basic implementation of a service locator ever seen.
 * A cooperative scheduler for processes of any type.
 * All what is needed for resource management (cache, loaders, handles).
-* Signal handlers of any type, delegates and a tiny event dispatcher.
+* Delegates, signal handlers (with built-in support for collectors) and a tiny event dispatcher.
 * A general purpose event emitter, that is a CRTP idiom based class template.
 * An event dispatcher for immediate and delayed events to integrate in loops.
 * ...